Reports & Briefs · Market Briefs

 What should a good market brief include?

-A good market brief should include the main signal, source basis, country or regional scope, relevant risk, timing, uncertainty and a short decision implication.
+A good market brief should include the main signal, source basis, country or regional scope, relevant risk, timing, uncertainty and a short implication or next question.

 How much does a custom market brief cost?